GrzegorzOpara/gke-tf-deploy/Readme.md

-# Wordpress deployment on GCP
+# GKE deployment on GCP using Terraform
+This code helps deploy GKE cluster on GCP using terraform and cloud build (manual trigger)

 ## Prerequisites
 ### GCP